NookaPavan/patchwork/contributing.md

 - Create a branch named in this pattern: `add-<username>`, where username, not in brackets, is your GitHub username.

-- Create a file inside of `/contributors` named `add-<username>.txt`, where username, not in brackets, is your GitHub username.
+- nNf `/contributors` named `add-<username>.txt`, where username, not in brackets, is your GitHub username.
 That file should just contain your username.

 - Push your branch to your fork.